 Image Credit: Shutterstock.com/lbrumf2

-Ductile failure is the primary tensile failure mode for many structural steels and softer materials like aluminum.
-Failure is not sudden but rather gradual.
-After the material begins to yield, plastic deformation will continue, then localize, producing a "neck" that will be the site of the final separation of the material.
+Ductile failure is the primary tensile failure mode for many structural steels and softer materials, like aluminum, and is gradual instead of instantaneous.
+After the material starts to yield, plastic deformation continues, then localizes, producing a "neck" that will be the site of the material’s final separation.
+Here’s what a typical ductile failure looks like:

 An example of ductile failure.